Rudhramadevi (film): Plot

 The two plan to reveal the secret and use it as an excuse to force Ganapati off the throne.
 However, before they can do so, Siva Devayya decides to reveal the secret to the people.
+When Ganapamba knows that her one long respected elder brother were revealed was a woman named Rudrama, she lovingly embraced her, gently held and pampered her chin like a elder sister's caring.

+Then Anambika and Muktamba adorned and dressed Rudrama as one of their own.
+Though she was the eldest among them, Rudrama behaved like the youngest.
+Because it was their first time celebrating together, she tried to hide the blush that colored her cheeks from shyness, but Anambika and Muktamba noticed it and teased her lovingly, laughing as Rudrama bit her nails in embarrassment.
+Once hidden behind the guise of Rudradeva, she now fully embraced her true nature of the grace and beauty of womanhood.
+Those moments filled with love and joy became a cherished memory, of dance and celebration.

 Siva Devayya then announces Rudramadevi's real identity and her to be the queen of the kingdom.
 The people of Kakatiya, after knowing Ganapati has cheated them for many years, become angry and unsatisfied and strongly object.
 Rudramadevi is not accepted by the people to be their queen and is hence driven out of the kingdom.
 Ganapati also loses the trust and support of his people because of this.
 Murari and Hari Hara take this chance to launch a coup using the secret passageway.
 They then proclaim that they will rule Oragallu in Mahadeva's name, while maintaining their own power.
 Before Murari and Hari Hara can kill Siva Devayya, he has a heart attack and dies.

 It doesn't take too long for the people to realize that who deserves to rule the kingdom, as Murari and Hari Hara start to prosecute them with higher tax rates and unprecedented cruelty and aristocracy soon after they take power.
 The desperate people, along with Siva Devayya (who faked his death), then turn to Rudramadevi to apologize and for help.
 Rudramadevi then forms these people as an opposition army to fight against her own kingdom's army.

 Rudramadevi and her army meet Gona Ganna Reddy's army on her way, which is surprisingly not about to attack her, but to help her get her crown back.
 It is revealed that Gona, who noticed Rudramadevi was a girl in their childhood, is not a traitor but a most loyal warrior of the kingdom.
 He had already expected that Rudramadevi would lose her power and be driven out of the kingdom one day, so he left the palace, pretending to be driven out for being a traitor, to form his own army to wait for the day.